eeeeethannnnn/dva2020Spring/README.md

 # development Progress
 backend: finished data processing for crime data as json, finished data loading for Marta data as json with get_backend_data.py

+Crime Map:
+1. Build a model of grids, calculate number of cases in each grid, divided by total number, and set crime index of cases with max cases as 100.
+2. Build a dayofweek bar to change data.

 Progress report: https://docs.google.com/document/d/1obAqcjNgBvAwu4Yw6JjfkXD2DGc4k00qVdh5PR8ouxw/edit#